tds333/stdconfigparser/readme.rst

 It allows interoperability in configuration between different projects.

-Also contains everything to be a backport of the ConfigParser from Python 3.5 to Python 2.7.
+Also contains everything to be a backport of the ConfigParser from Python 3.5 to Python 2.7, 3.3, 3.4.

-Everything in one module easy to vendor or install as extra dependency.
+Everything in one module easy to vendor or install no extra dependencies.

 `Documentation <http://stdconfigparser.readthedocs.org/>`_